Rush Limbaugh back in the saddle at the Limbaugh Institute for Advanced Conservative Studies.

 We're not allowed to say those things.

-But at any rate, I am so grateful you can't believe it.
+But at any rate, I'm so grateful.

 Yeah, it is.